thosgood/this-weeks-finds/markdown/151-200/week170.md

-John Gray defined an "algebraic 2-theory" to be a 2-category C with finite products, all of whose objects are of the form 1, X, X^2, X^3, ... for some particular object X. Define a "model" of this 2-theory to be a product-preserving 2-functor F: C \to Cat.
+John Gray defined an "algebraic 2-theory" to be a 2-category C with finite products, all of whose objects are of the form 1, X, X^2, X^3, ... for some particular object X. Define a "model" of this 2-theory to be a product-preserving 2-functor F\colon  C \to  Cat.
 And define a "homomorphism" between models to be a pseudonatural transformation between such 2-functors.